 The Civil Rights Compliance Program is designed to:

-- Insure that equal educational opportunities are provided to all students, including full opportunity to participate in programs, activities, and job opportunities, and to benefit from services.
+- Ensure that equal educational opportunities are provided to all students, including full opportunity to participate in programs, activities, and job opportunities, and to benefit from services.

 - Prohibit barriers to achieving full participation, such as the stereotyping of individuals based on their racial, ethnic, gender identity, age, or on their disabling conditions.